-52. Prohibited Items.
+53. Prohibited Items.
 Imported or manufactured items.
 Illegal drug paraphernalia.
 Questions?
 Contact Craft Inventory Crew at craftinventory@oregoncountryfair.org.

-53. No Food or Drink may be sold or served in craft booths.
+54. No Food or Drink may be sold or served in craft booths.
 Herbal tinctures and herbal extracts are the only ingestible items allowed for sale in craft booths.
 These items must comply with all applicable state and federal laws.
-Crafters must supply copies of valid Health Department licenses and proof of insurance to Booth Registration.
+Crafters must supply copies of valid Health Department licenses and proof of insurance to the Registration Crew.

-54. Early Approved Crafts.
-In 1989 the Board of Directors confirmed that crafts listed in Craft Inventory records for the Fair of 1982 may continue to be sold if the original crafter is present and selling that craft and complies with the provisions of Returning Crafters (Section 55).
+55. Early Approved Crafts.
+In 1989, the Board of Directors confirmed that crafts listed in Craft Inventory records for the Fair of 1982 may continue to be sold as long as the original crafter is present and selling that craft and complies with the provisions of Returning Crafters (Section 56).

-55. Returning Crafters.
-For purpose of jurying a craft, a returning crafter is defined as a crafter who has been at one of the three previous years' Fairs selling their approved craft.
+56. Returning Crafters.
+For the purpose of jurying a craft, a returning crafter is defined as a crafter who has been at one of the three previous years' Fairs selling their approved craft.
 A crafter may be absent from the Fair (on Leave of Absence) for up to two consecutive years.
 A crafter absent from the Fair for more than two consecutive years will be dropped from the records of approved crafters.
-Any craft for which a crafter is approved as of the 2023 Fair will remain on their list of approved crafts for as long as that crafter remains active at the Fair.
+Any craft for which a crafter is approved as of the 2024 Fair will remain on their list of approved crafts for as long as that crafter remains active at the Fair.
 Crafters are required to have items in their inventory that they have made within the previous twelve months.
-Returning crafters who wish to sell crafts made using different techniques and materials than those previously approved must submit a craft application and the non-refundable application fee by the April 1 deadline.
+Returning crafters who wish to sell crafts made using different techniques and materials than those previously approved must submit a craft application and the nonrefundable application fee by the application deadline.

-56. New Crafters.
+57. New Crafters.
 Each year new crafters are approved through the jury process.
-Applicants with the highest jury scores for that year will be placed in One-Year-Only booths and will be required to share these booths with other approved crafters.
+New and returning crafter applicants with the highest jury scores for that year will be placed in One-Year-Only booths and will be required to share these booths with other approved crafters.

 For the purpose of jurying a craft, a new crafter is defined as a crafter who has not been at any of the three previous Fairs selling their approved craft.
 Crafts are identified by the techniques and materials used in their production.
-New crafters who wish to have crafts approved for sale at the Fair must submit three images with a craft jury application and a non-refundable application fee of \$15 by the April 1 deadline.
-You can find a link for applications at oregoncountryfair.org starting in January of each year.
+New crafters who wish to have crafts approved for sale at the Fair must submit three images with a craft application and a non-refundable application fee of \$15 by the deadline.
+Crafters who submit multiple applications must remit a \$10 fee for each application beyond the first one.
+The link for applications can be found at oregoncountryfair.org starting in January of each year.
 If you have questions, you may email craftinventory@oregoncountryfair.org or call the Fair office at (541) 343-4298 and leave a message for Craft Inventory.